chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 <img src="../graphics/2020-09-05-deep-learning-for-aircraft-recognition/img14_accuracy.png" style='margin-left: auto; margin-right: auto; display: block;'>

-Based on our defined metrics for a man-machine team operating on supervised autonomous and semi-autonomous tagging:
+If the model operated in supervised autonomous and semi-autonomous mode:

-* **Supervised autonomous:** The system would attain 68% accuracy, and the operator would have to manually tag 32% or 20 of 60 images per hour.
+* **Supervised autonomous:** The system would attain 68% accuracy, and the operator would have to manually tag 32% or 20 out of 60 images per hour.
 * **Semi-autonomous:**
     * The man-machine team would attain an accuracy of 88%:
         * Automated tags that were correct: 27%
-        * Recommended tags that were correct: 61% (we assume this is not manual tagging)
+        * Recommended tags that were correct: 61% (we assume this does not count as manual tagging)
-    * The operator would have to manually tag 12% or about 8 of 60 images per hour
+    * The operator would have to manually tag 12% or about 8 out of 60 images per hour

 <img src="../graphics/2020-09-05-deep-learning-for-aircraft-recognition/img19_man_machine.png" style='margin-left: auto; margin-right: auto; display: block;'>